 The Planting Schedule is intended to portray the time of year and how much mature cannabis cultivation will occur at a single given moment in the project's life.
 Due to the nature of the cannabis licensing processing time being highly variable all the timings estimated below are fully contingent on the processing time of the project.
-The timing and planting schedules listed below are estimated to the best of the applicant's ability, however, can be changed at the discretion of the Lake County Planning Departments request.
-Seeing as the timing can change these should be used as a rough time frame.
+The timing and planting schedules listed below are estimated to the best of the applicant's ability, however, will be changed to accommodate Realtime circumstances.
+Seeing as the timing can change the following should be used as a rough time frame.

-A. Post Permit Approval Cultivation Phase
+A. Post Permit Approval Cultivation Phase\

 Once the Permit is fully approved, WeGrow will apply for the building permits for the thirty-two 90' x 125' greenhouses, two 90' x 125' immature plant greenhouses and the four 50' x 100' processing facilities.
-Assuming the permit is approved after November 2020, cultivation for the 332,160 s.f. mixed-light area will take place year-round inside of the greenhouses.
+Assuming the permit is approved after November 2021, cultivation for the 332,160 s.f. mixed-light area will take place year-round inside of the greenhouses.
 All growing methods are proposed above ground in hardware cloth smart pots.
 Please See Sheet 1 of the attached site plans for details of the area of cultivation.